-There is only one person you can save and that is yourself.
+There is only one person you can save and that is you.

 Truth!
-There is only one person you can save and that is yourself.
+There is only one person you can save and that is you.
 I learned the hard way by being a bit of a rescuer.
 Especially with my romantic partners.
-Until I finally dropped the supergirl suit and began the job of rescuing myself.
+Until I finally dropped the Supergirl suit and began the job of rescuing myself.

 My rescuer tendencies reared their head in my mid to late twenties.
 I subconsciously took on responsibility for my partner at the time.
 He was a little bit wounded and bruised from a former relationship.
-I went from helping them in terms of their emotions to feeling completely responsible for their happiness including taking on the tasks of their daily life.
+I went from helping him in terms of his emotions to feeling completely responsible for his happiness including taking on the tasks of his daily life.

 This was an ingrained unconscious belief that suddenly reared its head and wrecked havoc on the relationship.
 Yes, he was lazy but no one forced me to act as his rescuer.

 It was not a surprise that I eventually felt exhausted and very resentful.
 Deep down inside, I wanted what I was giving back.
 I was sucking up his emotional poison by choice and then getting angry when he didn’t do the same for me.

 The relationship ended just before my thirties.
 Over the next couple of years, every man that crossed my path was wounded and still grieving a past emotional experience.
 I had a couple of relationships where I emotionally patched them back up.
 I was plagued with the same feelings of resentment and baffled by my ability to attract the same issue in different men.

 In 2012, I dated a man who was one of the most wounded individuals I’ve ever met.
 His emotional toxicity oozed out of every pore, in his every action and word.
 The word “emotional manipulator” was made for him.
 I felt his pain and I had an immense amount of empathy for him but he emotionally floored me within the first four weeks of dating and, after he dropped into a conversation that I was making him feel suicidal, we came to an end.
 I needed to preserve myself.